hotosm/underpass/doc/getting-started.md

 The last parameter `-j2` is for speeding up the building process (is the number of jobs run in parallel).
 This value depends on your hardware, you can try using the value shown at `echo $(nproc)` and add 1 to it,  but this is not a guarantee.
 If you see errors during the build process you can try with a smaller number.

-If you don't want to use Docker, see https://github.com/hotosm/underpass/blob/master/doc/install.md

 ## Setting up a replicator + validation process